neondatabase/website/content/docs/reference/cli-connection-string.md

 neonctl connection-string [branch[@timestamp|@LSN]] [options]
 ```

-`branch` specifies the branch name or id.
+`branch` specifies the branch name or ID.
 If a branch name or ID is omitted, the primary branch is used. `@timestamp|@LSN` is used to specify a specific point in the branch's history for time travel connections.
-If omitted, current (HEAD) is used.
+If omitted, the current state (HEAD) is used.

 ### Options